 Every ten years, local governments use new census data to redraw their district lines to reflect how local populations have changed.
 Assembly Bill 849 (2019) requires cities and counties to engage communities in the redistricting process by holding public hearings and/or workshops and doing public outreach, including to non-English-speaking communities.
+The draft map is available by clicking here.

 What is redistricting?